Occupation of Alcatraz: Impact

 The Occupation of Alcatraz had a direct effect on federal Indian policy and, with its visible results, established a precedent for Indian activism.
 Robert Robertson, director of the National Council on Indian Opportunity (NCIO), was sent to negotiate with the protesters.
 His offer to build a park on the island for Indian use was rejected, as the IAT were determined to possess the entire island and hoped to build a cultural center there.
 While the Nixon administration did not accede to the demands of the protesters, it was aware of the delicate nature of the situation, and so could not forcibly remove them.
 Spurred in part by Spiro Agnew's support for Native American rights, federal policy began to progress away from termination and toward Indian autonomy.
 In Nixon's July 8, 1970, Indian message, he decried termination, proclaiming, "self-determination among Indian people can and must be encouraged without the threat of eventual termination."
 While this was a step toward substantial reform, the administration was hindered by its bureaucratic mentality, unable to change its methodical approach of dealing with Indian rights.
 Nixon's attitude toward Indian affairs soured with the November 2, 1972, occupation of the Bureau of Indian Affairs (BIA).

 Much of the Indian rights activism of the period can be traced to the Occupation of Alcatraz.
 The Trail of Broken Treaties, the BIA occupation, the Wounded Knee Occupation, and the Longest Walk all have their roots in the occupation.
 The American Indian Movement noted from their visit to the occupation that the demonstration garnered national attention, while those involved faced no punitive action.
 When AIM members seized the Mayflower II on Thanksgiving, 1970, the Occupation of Alcatraz was noted as "the symbol of a newly awakened desire among Indians for unity and authority in a white world".

 The occupation of Alcatraz Island served as a strong symbol and uniting force for Indigenous peoples everywhere because of the importance the island held in their ancestors' lives.
 Indians traveled to Alcatraz about 10,000 years before the Europeans even entered the Bay Area.
-Over the course of their history, the island served the purpose of a camping ground, was used as a place to hunt for food, and at one point became an isolated and remote place where law violators were held.
+Over the course of their history, the island served the purpose as a camping ground, was used as a place to hunt for food, and at one point became an isolated and remote place where law violators were held.
 The occupation which began in 1969 caused Native Americans to remember what the island meant to them as a people.
 Although the Alcatraz occupation inspired many other Pan-Indian movements to occur, it also showed how gender played a part in Indian activism.
 Mainstream media had an obsession with documenting the stereotype of the male Indian warrior and as such it was only the men that were highlighted as being the leaders and creators of movements.
 Women at the occupation of Alcatraz, such as LaNada Means and Stella Leach, receive little attention for contributing to the movement.
 As a result, the many women who had initiated movements such as the Wounded Knee Incident would never be as well known as Russell Means and other AIM leaders, even though, in the case of Wounded Knee, of the 350 occupiers, just 100 were men.
 Quoted in John William Sayer's Ghost Dancing the Law: The Wounded Knee Trials, John Trudell admitted, in reflection, "We got lost in our manhood."